What is the full form of NATO?

 NATO full form

 The full form of NATO is the North Atlantic Treaty Organization.
-An important alliance formed with the primary goal of fostering collective security.
-Along with collaboration among its member nations.
-This organisation was formed due to the aftermath of World War II.
+It refers to an important alliance formed with the primary goal of fostering collective security as well as promoting collaboration among its member nations.
+This organization was formed in the aftermath of World War II.
 It has now significantly grown into a vital force in ensuring world peace and stability.
-Its basic ideals and unwavering commitment to defence have cemented its status as one of the world’s most powerful and effective military alliances.
+Its basic ideals and unwavering commitment to defense have cemented its status as one of the world’s most powerful and effective military alliances.

 Also Read: What is the full form of SRC?